swaroopch/flask-boilerplate/README.rst

 Currently, the install script assumes that you are already on the target machine w.r.t. both the creation of the git project as well as the deployment.

+We are using `Fabric <http://fabfile.org/>`_ to deploy new code to the server.

-In the future, we could switch over to deployment via `Fabric <http://fabfile.org/>`_ or even deploy our app in an AppEngine-esque manner using `Silver Lining <http://cloudsilverlining.org/#what-does-it-do>`_.
+In the future, we may even deploy our app in an AppEngine-esque manner using `Silver Lining <http://cloudsilverlining.org/#what-does-it-do>`_.

 UI : HTML5 Boilerplate + 960 Grid System
 ----------------------------------------